Marko-M/lamp-vhost-manager/README.md

 --------
 * Two modes of operation, add and remove project
 * Optionally creates MySQL user and database
-* Detects suphp module to create with proper user and group ownership depending on configurable base document root
+* Detects suphp module to create files with proper user and group ownership depending on configurable base document root

 Usage
 -----